IDEA-Research/Motion-X/README.md

 > <sup>😎</sup>Equal contribution. <sup>
 1</sup>International Digital Economy Academy <sup>2</sup> Tsinghua University <sup>3</sup>The Chinese University of Hong Kong, Shenzhen

+## 🥳 News
+- [2023.10.26] We release the Motion-X-V1 with SMPL-X sequences and the corresponding semantic text labels, facial expression motions, and the corresponding texts for augmenting some motions without facial expressions.
+Please kindly check your email!
+- [2023.10.26] We release a high-quality monocular dataset named IDEA400 as a subset of Motion-X, which contains rich expressions and gestures.
+See this [video](https://www.youtube.com/watch?v=QWoll6asFhE) for more details.

 ## 🥳 Highlight Motion Samples

 <img src="assets/overview.gif" width="100%">